 Empathy: understanding your target group

 Empathy, the ability to put yourself in other people's shoes, is always needed in copywriting.
-You need to be able to understand your target audience at the deepest level, to fathom their problems and desires, and to understand emotions.
+You need to be able to understand your target audience at the deepest level, to grasp their problems and desires, and to understand emotions.
 Empathy allows you to understand your potential customers and to tailor your copy accordingly.
-Always remember that you are not writing your texts for yourself, but for your target group.
+Always remember that you're not writing your texts for yourself, but for your target group.
 They are in the foreground and must be guided through your copy as comfortably as possible.

 Natural curiosity and an open attitude